How to Keep Screen Replacement Cost Low

-Some Vibratory Screener Machine manufacturers save their customers money by running an in-house re-screening program for pre-tension screens.
+Some Vibratory Separator manufacturers save their customers money by running an in-house re-screening program for pre-tension screens.
 Initially started to meet their customers’ sustainability goals, many did not realize how such a program would pay off financially, especially in the current economic climate.

 A program generally works as such; the customer stores their ripped, clogged, or blinded screens until they have more than 20 (fewer can be returned, however, 20 is the magic number where savings really start to show).
 Some manufacturers arrange pick-up directly from their customers and incorporate the freight into the new screen price.

 When the sieve screens first arrive back at the original manufacturer, they are inspected carefully for rim damage.
 Assuming no rim damage is found, the mesh is then removed from the rim.
 This can be done in a number of ways, but great care must be taken that the rim is not damaged during this process; otherwise performance will be affected, and the rim cannot be used.

 Then, the new mesh is applied to the rim; cured, inspected, and then shipped back to the customer.
 Below is a graph showing the average savings a customer could save.
 The savings are more dependent on the number of screens returned rather than the location of the customer.